junxit/us-congress-bills-114/metadata.md

 - 2015-06-02 — Introduced in Senate
 - 2015-06-02 — Read twice and referred to the Committee on Environment and Public Works.
+- 2016-03-02 — Committee on Environment and Public Works.
+Hearings held.
+Hearings printed: S.Hrg.
+114-349.
+- 2016-05-18 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2016-06-14 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 114-276.
+- 2016-06-14 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+With written report No. 114-276.
+- 2016-06-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 518.